 Dear Sir or Madam:

-We have acted as counsel to _________________________________ (the “Counterparty”), in connection with the execution and delivery by the Counterparty of a Confirmation dated as of ________ (the Confirmation, the ISDA Master Agreement and any Transactions intended to be governed thereby are hereinafter referred to as the “Agreement”), between you and the Counterparty.
+I have acted as counsel to _________________________________ (the “Counterparty”), in connection with the execution and delivery by the Counterparty of a Confirmation dated as of ________ (the Confirmation, the ISDA Master Agreement and any Transactions intended to be governed thereby are hereinafter referred to as the “Agreement”), between you and the Counterparty.

-In such capacity we have examined a copy of the Agreement.
-We have also reviewed certain corporate proceedings of the Counterparty, and we have examined originals, or copies certified or otherwise identified to our satisfaction, of such corporate records of the Counterparty, certificates of public officials and of officers and representatives of the Counterparty and such other documents as we have deemed necessary as a basis for the opinions hereinafter expressed.
-In such examination, we have assumed the authenticity of all documents submitted to us as originals and the conformity with the originals of all documents submitted to us as certified or otherwise satisfactorily identified copies.
-We have also assumed that the Agreement has been duly executed and delivered by you pursuant to appropriate corporate authority.
+In such capacity I have examined a copy of the Agreement.
+I have also reviewed certain corporate proceedings of the Counterparty, and I have examined originals, or copies certified or otherwise identified to my satisfaction, of such corporate records of the Counterparty, certificates of public officials and of officers and representatives of the Counterparty and such other documents as I have deemed necessary as a basis for the opinions hereinafter expressed.
+In such examination, I have assumed the authenticity of all documents submitted to me as originals and the conformity with the originals of all documents submitted to me as certified or otherwise satisfactorily identified copies.
+I have also assumed that the Agreement has been duly executed and delivered by you pursuant to appropriate corporate authority.
 The opinions given below are limited to matters concerning the laws of the United States of America.

-Based upon the foregoing and having regard for such legal considerations as we deem relevant, we are of opinion that:
+Based upon the foregoing and having regard for such legal considerations as I deem relevant, I are of opinion that:

-1. The Counterparty is a [__________________] duly existing under the laws of [________________].
+1. The Counterparty is a Bermuda company duly existing under the laws of Bermuda.

 2. The Counterparty has full corporate power to execute and deliver the Agreement and to perform its obligations thereunder.